owen2345/transitions_listener/README.md

 - ```before_transition(any => :active)``` block will be called when attr value is changed from any value to :active
 - ```before_transition(:active => any)``` block will be called when attr value is changed from :active value to any value
 - ```before_transition(%i[active inactive] => %i[deleted cancelled])``` block will be called when attr value is changed from :active or inactive to :deleted or :cancelled
+- ```before_transition(active: :inactive, inactive: :deleted)``` block will be called when attr value is changed from :active to :inactive or :inactive to :deleted

 ## Development